• Skip to primary navigation

 Area of a Heart Shape

 When studying the topic of "area", a geometry question that comes up frequently is how to find the area of a non-standard shape.
-In this post, we'll solve a common example - finding the area of a heart shape.
+In this post, we'll solve a common example - a heart.

 Wide heart illustration